david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
 *11th June 2020*
+Problem with stack management for function calls.
+Seems to adding a rbx move

 Figured out how to test output of compiler, see tests/E2E.
 This will run all compile all files in a specified directory and check the output against a test.result file.

 Main.java was refactored and some obsolete unit tests were removed.

 *10th June 2020*